Vicky099/concurrent-ruby/README.md

+> NOTE - this is already fixed! do `bundle update concurrent-ruby` ....so this repo is no longer needed

 # TEMPORARY REPO !!!

 This is temporary for of
 <https://github.com/ruby-concurrency/concurrent-ruby> in order to fix
 <https://github.com/ruby-concurrency/concurrent-ruby/issues/808>

-> NOTE - this is already fixed! do `bundle update concurrent-ruby` so this repo is not needed

 ```
 Finished in 49.25 seconds (files took 9.17 seconds to load)